sensible-hq/sensible-docs/readme-sync/v0/integrations/quickstart-typescript.md

 console.log(results);
 ```

-This code uploads your local file to a Sensible-hosted URL and extracts data from an example PDF (`contract.pdf`) using an example document type (`senseml_instruct_basics`).
+This code uploads your local file to a Sensible-hosted URL and extracts data from an example PDF (`contract.pdf`) using an example document type (`senseml_instruct_basics`) and an example extraction configuration.

 #### Check results